-Pregnancy is a high-risk period for aortic dissection and rupture for women with MFS.
+Pregnancy and the postpartum period is a high-risk time for aortic dissection and rupture in women with MFS.
 The increased risk may be due to increased arterial wall stress associated with the hypervolemic and hyperdynamic circulatory state and/or hormonal effects on aortic wall composition [1,2].
 Aortic root dilatation can also lead to worsening aortic regurgitation.

 The management of pregnancy in women with MFS and related disorders will be reviewed here.
 The genetics, pathogenesis, clinical manifestations, diagnosis, and management of MFS and related disorders are discussed separately.
 The management of pregnancy in women with bicuspid aortic valve is also discussed separately.
 (See "Genetics, clinical features, and diagnosis of Marfan syndrome and related disorders" and "Management of Marfan syndrome and related disorders" and "Pregnancy in women with a bicuspid aortic valve".)

-Two issues must be addressed with respect to women with MFS who are considering pregnancy: assessment of the risk of aortic dissection/rupture and aortic regurgitation, which may occur during pregnancy or in the peripartum period.
+Women with Marfan syndrome (MFS) who are considering pregnancy should receive counseling on the risk of aortic dissection/rupture and aortic regurgitation, which may occur during pregnancy or in the peripartum period.
 These patients will also need to understand that special management prior, during, and following pregnancy, including delivery and the post-partum period will be required .
-Counseling regarding the risk of inheritance of this autosomal dominant condition is also indicated .
+Counseling regarding the risk of transmission is also indicated .
 Discussion should include potential alternatives to pregnancy (childlessness, adoption, and use of a gestational carrier or surrogate pregnancy).
-The 50 percent chance of transmission from an affected mother to her child, phenotypic variability, and the availability of prenatal diagnostic testing should be discussed, as detailed separately.
+The 50 percent chance of transmission from an affected parent to her child, phenotypic variability, and the availability of prenatal diagnostic testing should be discussed, as detailed separately.
 (See "Genetics, clinical features, and diagnosis of Marfan syndrome and related disorders".)

 ASSESSMENT OF RISK OF AORTIC DISSECTION/RUPTURE